masc-ucsc/docs/docs/pyrope/05-assert.md

 * `assume`: Similar to assert, but allows the tool to simplify code based on it (it has optimization side-effects).

-* `verify`: Similar to assert, but it is potentially slow to check, so checked at runtime or verification step.
+* `verify`: Similar to assert, but it is potentially slow to check, so it is checked at runtime or verification step.

-* `restrict`: Constraints or restricts beyond to check a subset of the valid space.
+* `restrict`: Constraints or restrictions beyond to check a subset of the valid space.
 It only affects the verify command.
 The restrict command accepts a list of conditions to restrict